rodion-b/echo-software-take-home/README.md

     * `POST /v1/transactions`
 * **Security:** Ensure secure handling of the Fireblocks API key and secret.
 These should be configurable via environment variables and **never hardcoded or committed.**

+## 🔐 Fireblocks Authentication Guide

+To help you get started with Fireblocks API integration, here are the essentials:

+* **Authentication Credentials:** You will receive:
+    * An API key
+    * A private key in PEM format
+    * A test workspace URL
+    * These will be shared securely via our team once you begin the task

+* **Alternative Approach:**
+    * If you encounter blockers with Fireblocks authentication, you may implement a mock version of the Fireblocks API
+    * However, we strongly encourage attempting the real API integration first
+    * If you choose to mock, please document your mock implementation and the reasons for this decision
+    * Your mock should mirror the real API's response structures

+Remember: Don't hesitate to reach out via Slack if you need help with authentication setup.
+This is a common first question, and we're here to help you get started quickly.

 ## 💧 Obtaining Testnet Assets

 To fully test the wallet service functionality, you'll need testnet cryptocurrency assets in your Fireblocks vault accounts.
 These can be obtained from public testnet faucets.